zhangyumingsh/kernel-rk/Documentation/trace/ftrace.rst

 	CPU buffer and not total size of all buffers.
 The trace buffers are allocated in pages (blocks of memory that the kernel uses for allocation, usually 4 KB in size).
-	A few extra pages may be allocated to accommodate buffer management meta-data.
 	If the last page allocated has room for more bytes than requested, the rest of the page will be used, making the actual allocation bigger than requested or shown.
 	( Note, the size may not be a multiple of the page size